Tap to book now

 Game Drives

-These safari drives involve navigating the park’s rugged terrain on a 4X4 safari vehicle to spot the different animals and stunning landscapes.
+Visitors on nature walks can alternatively engage in game drives that involve navigating the park’s rugged terrain on a 4X4 safari vehicle to spot different animals and other wildlife species.

 Guided Nature Walks Fees in Kidepo Valley National Park